JuliaVlasov/ParticleInCell.jl/README.md

 - 019 seconds : replace the julia deposition by a call to the fortran subroutine
 - 006 seconds : vectorize and use views in function push_x instead of a loop
 - 135 seconds : back to julia functions for particles but without `mod1` calls.
 - 003 seconds : back to julia functions, I set the types of struct members.
+I let some of them with the type `Any`, very bad idea...

 Now I increase the number of particles to 1024000 and begin to parallelize particles motion.